Hawaii Car Insurance

-Whether you're driving to the summit of Mauna Loa or to a hidden gem like Makalawena Beach on the Big Island, you're going to need car insurance.
-As the largest auto insurer in Hawaii, GEICO has you covered.
-So whether you're buying a new car, getting a quote, or just looking to switch to GEICO, we've got the information you need to make the right decision.
-And don't forget, you can get a Hawaii car insurance quote online, or call us at 1-800-947-AUTO (2886) anytime.
+As the largest auto insurer in Hawaii, GEICO is ready to help you get a fast and free car insurance quote to make sure you meet the minimum requirements for Hawaii auto insurance coverage.
+Whether you're driving to the summit of Mauna Loa or to a hidden gem like Makalawena Beach on the Big Island, you're going to need a Hawaii car insurance policy.
+GEICO has you covered with affordable coverage that comes with great customer service.
+So whether you're buying a new car, getting a quote or just looking to switch to GEICO, we've got the information you need to make the right decision.
+And don't forget, you can a car insurance quote online.

-The following minimum limits of coverage are required of all drivers for the legal operation of an automobile in the state of Hawaii:
+Here are the minimum Hawaii auto insurance coverage requirements for the legal operation of an automobile in the state:

 As you might expect, driving in Hawaii can be much different from driving in other U.S. states.
 Luckily, Hawaii's Department of Transportation offers the Hawaii Driver's Manual, one of the most exhaustive guides to driving of any state.
 In it, Hawaiians can find information on licensing laws, traffic rules, and even suggestions for safe driving.

 What Parents Should Know Regarding Teen Driving In Hawaii